JQChong/jet-lag/docs/hiding/the_hider_deck/curses.md

 ### Curse of the Water Weight

 Any liquid already traveling with the seekers at the time that this card is played (e.g. water bottles) does not count.
 The liquid can be in any number of containers, and can be passed back and forth between the seekers at any time.
-The liquid can be sat down when the seekers are stationary or on transit, but it is considered "abandoned" once it is no longer within 10 feet of any seeker.
+The liquid can be sat down when the seekers are stationary or on transit, but it is considered "abandoned" once it is no longer within 3 meters of any seeker.
 The hider must be informed of their bonus immediately.
 "Body of water" within this context does not necessarily mean natural, but it cannot be a pool and must be large enough to be marked on the map.

 ### Curse of the Zoologist